-The Company's policies focus on the augmentation of long-term shareholders' value without compromising on integrity, social obligations, and regulatory compliances.
-While dealing with its stakeholders, the Company functions with in recognized standards of propriety, fair play, and justice and aims at creating a culture of openness
+The Company's policies focus on the augmentation of longterm shareholders' value without compromising on integrity, social obligations and regulatory compliances.
+Recognized standards of propriety, principles of fair play and justice are the thrust of working at the Company.

-The Board of Directors ('the Board') is responsible for and committed to the sound principles of Corporate Governance in the Company.
-The Board plays a crucial role in overseeing how management serves the short and long-term interests of the members and other stakeholders.
+The Board of Directors ('the Board') are responsible for and committed to the sound principles of Corporate Governance in the Company.
+The Board plays a crucial role in overseeing how the management serves the short and long-term interests of the members and other stakeholders.

-The Company believes that all its operations and actions must serve the underlying goals of achieving business excellence and increasing long term shareholder value.
+The Company believes that all its operations and actions must serve the underlying goals of achieving business excellence and increasing long term stakeholder value.